 Creating a mobile guide is only worthwhile if people use it.
 Promoting your guide is just as important as making the guide.
-The more you promote - the higher your download rates will be!
 With this in mind, we thought we’d share a few quick and easy ways to help you promote your guide.

 We also recommend reading our Promotion whitepaper for industry-approved best practices for increasing your adoption rate.